vuanhtuan1012/deep-learning-with-pytorch/syllabus.md

 - Publish and submit your Jupyter notebook
 - (Optional) Write a blog post to describe your experiments and summarize your work.
 Use Medium or Github pages.

 Note: There is no starter notebook for the course project.
-Please use the "New Notebook" button on Jovian to create a new notebook, "Run on Colab" to execute it, and "jovian.commit" to record versions.
+Please use the **New Notebook** button on Jovian to create a new notebook, **Run on Colab** to execute it, and `jovian.commit` to record versions.

 ### Example notebooks for reference: